-Given that each of the areas contained PCBs above 1 mg/kg and are located within the footprint of the planned development, excavation that will extend to a depth of five ft-bgs and up to 32 ft-bgs at the Wolfe Road and former Sears Automotive Center areas, respectively.
-The project team contacted EPA to identify an appropriate remedial approach that is consistent with TSCA.
-Steve Armann, EPA Region 9's PCB Program Coordinator, indicated that disposal of PCBs under 40 CFR 761.61(b) would be appropriate.
 Among other things, 40 CFR 761.61(b) requires soil containing PCBs above the TSCA threshold of 1 mg/kg to be disposed of as a TSCA waste at a TSCA landfill.
-Consistent with 40 CFR 761.61(a), confirmation base of excavation and sidewall sampling will be performed with sampling using grids with sample spacing every 1.5 meters (approximately five feet) to verify that soil with PCB concentrations greater than 1 mg/kg and 0.230 mg/kg are removed from the previously characterized areas.
-Specifically, the limits of excavation were determined by step-out sampling and the step-out samples will serve as confirmation samples for the excavation of PCBs impacted soil above 0.230 mg/kg.
+In the interest of being consistent with 40 CFR 761.61(a), confirmation base of excavation and sidewall sampling will be performed with sampling using grids with sample spacing every 1.5 meters (approximately five feet) to verify that soil with PCB concentrations greater than 1 mg/kg and 0.230 mg/kg are removed from the previously characterized areas.
+Confirmation soil samples will be collected at the 1.5 meter spacing for all sidewalls and bottoms and serve as confirmation samples for the excavation of PCBs impacted soil above 0.230 mg/kg.
 The areas that have been identified to contain PCBs above the ESL/RSL of 0.230 mg/kg but are less than the TSCA threshold limit of 1 mg/kg, will be disposed of according to waste acceptance standards for soils containing PCBs at a licensed landfill.